bgachara/bgachara.github.io/posts/performance_engineering.md

 - Incident reviews of production issues.
 - Performance tool development to enhance production analysis.

-- Canary testing - vary the production workload on an instance during testing.
+- Canary testing: vary the production workload on an instance during testing.
-- Blue-green deployment - move traffic gradually to new instances leaving old one online as backup.
+- Blue-green deployment: move traffic gradually to new instances leaving old one online as backup.
-- Capacity planning - studying resource footprint against the target needs.
+- Capacity planning: studying resource footprint of development software against the target needs, after deployment, it includes monitoring resource usage to predict problems before they occur.

 ## Perspectives